 Return to The Bridewell along the Island Road.

-There are 14 information points on the route, and a guide to the flora and fauna at each of those points is available as a download by scanning a QR code located at the point.
-Alternatively, you can download them here by clicking on the buttons below.
+There are 14 information points on the route.
+Each has QR codes mounted on wooden posts that you can scan with your phone to either download a PDF of a guide to the flora and fauna at each of those points or stream an audio file to listen to as you walk from point to point.
+Alternatively, you can download or play them here by clicking below.